morizotter/MZRSlideInMenu/README.md

 ### From CocoaPods

 ```
-pod setup
 pod 'MZRSlideInMenu', '~> 0.0.1'
 ```

 ### Manually

-Add MZRSlideInMenu.h/.m into your project.
-And then, `#import MZRSlideInMenu.h` where you want to use.
+Add MZRSlideInMenu.h/.m files into your project.
+And then, add `#import MZRSlideInMenu.h` where you want to use.
 That's all.

 Usage
 -----